Flag of the Qing dynasty: Rectangular version (1889–1912)

 An introduction to national flags in 1899.

 Image of a battle of the 1911 Revolution; Qing flag visible at left.

 In September 1881, when the two cruisers Chaoyong and Yangwei ordered from Birkenhead, England were sent to China, Li Hongzhang realized a triangular ensign was unique among naval flags of other countries.
 As a result, he petitioned the imperial court for permission and subsequently altered the triangular naval flag into a rectangular one.

 Seeing Western countries flying national flags on official occasions, Li Hongzhang also asked Empress Dowager Cixi to select a national flag for the Qing dynasty.
 Among the proposals for use of the Ba gua flag, the Yellow dragon flag and the Qilin flag, Cixi selected the Yellow dragon design.
 In 1888, the imperial court promulgated the naval flag as the Qing national flag.

 Influence

 The Palace of the Dalai Lama in Lhasa (Tibet).
-This is a collector card from serie 71, "Scenes From Around the World - midday in Berlin", #5/12 card.
+This is a collector card from series 71, "Scenes From Around the World - midday in Berlin", #5/12 card.
 Yellow Dragon Flag, within the upper right part.